jjj430/assignment1/bio.md

 Hobbies:
 I like playing sports, reading, and learning new things.
+More Info:
-I live in Portland, Oregon
+I live in Portland, Oregon.

 Programming Background:
 I have taken CS 161, CS 162, CS 225, CS 350, CS 271.